joshuacronemeyer/com_service/README.md

 `bundle exec rackup config.ru -p $PORT`

-You will need to configure a few things:
+You will need to set a few environment variables for the software to work:

 ```
 export EMAIL_SERVICE=sendgrid #use postmark if you want to switch